Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 - The institution can include the competencies Olivia has mastered in a verified, digital, extended transcript.
 They can even include verified evidence of her learning, providing click-throughs from the transcript to examples of Olivia’s work.
 Olivia is very proud of her competency transcript, and she has shared it with her employer even before she’s finished with the program.
 The verified record of competencies and evidence of learning helped her get higher pay and more responsibility in her current job, and she’s already talking to HR at the hospital about what opportunities could be available for her when she finishes the program.

-Olivia’s success is, in many very tangible ways, supported by the definition and implementation of solutions developed through the IMS working groups.
+Olivia’s success is, in many very tangible ways, supported by the definition and implementation of solutions developed through the 1EdTech working groups.

-“The IMS working groups provide unparalleled opportunities to work with diversely talented people on challenging, interesting, and valuable solutions to real-world problems.
-I’m particularly excited to contribute to IMS teams working together on problems that are just starting to grow into critical needs-- looking to the future and helping to shape that future.” – Deborah Everhart, VP Design & Innovation, Learning Objects
+“The 1EdTech working groups provide unparalleled opportunities to work with diversely talented people on challenging, interesting, and valuable solutions to real-world problems.
+I’m particularly excited to contribute to 1EdTech teams working together on problems that are just starting to grow into critical needs-- looking to the future and helping to shape that future.” – Deborah Everhart, VP Design & Innovation, Learning Objects

 Collaborating into the Future: A Call to Action